stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 Visual cues used to direct skaters are not standardized.
 Most Penalty Box Managers use one arm to signal each side of the box (i.e., the skaters from one team).
 The arm is raised to draw the skater's attention and then lowered to point to the desired seat, repeatedly.

+An example series of events might look like this:

 > Referee: *short whistle* Black 409, low block!<br />
 > Penalty Box Manager: *raises arm on Black side of the penalty box*<br />
 > Black 409: *Leaves track and skates towards box*<br />